mil-amirian/mario-memory-match-game/README.md

 Game Over, if;
 1. You do not complete the round in under 3 minutes
-2. You get more than 10 incorrect guesses in the round
+2. You get more than 10 incorrect guesses in any round

-## Contributing

-Please email me via my https://milamirian.com to collaborate